top of page

 All cats are worth saving.

 Trap-Neuter-Return-Monitor (referred to as both TNRM or just TNR), is a program designed to manage the overpopulation of cats and reduce rates of euthanization.
 Cats are humanely trapped, sterilized (females are spayed and males are neutered), vaccines are administered (for examples, rabies shots), returned to their outdoor colonies, and monitored.
-Monitoring includes feeding and ensuring the cats do not become ill or injured.
+Monitoring includes feeding, providing shelter and ensuring the cats do not become ill or injured.

 Frequently Asked Questions